blockmason/social-network-demo/README.md

   }
 }
 ```
-* Ownership is recorded in a mapping called `ownerOf` between an asset name (some string) and an Ethereum address (a 20 byte value), which looks something like `0xca14563Ce2585B6026b7691f264ac2173CdEC530` for example.

-* Using the keyword `public` for the `ownerOf` mapping object automatically provides us with a getter for that object.

-* The `authority` in this case will be a Link managed Ethereum account.

 > Sign into your Link account and copy and paste the `Social-Network.sol` contract code into the Link IDE.
 We'll call this project `Social-Network`.